WA Sen. Patty Murray, for now, is second in line for presidency

 “It’s not lost on me the significance of what it means to be the first woman to serve in this role,” Murray said.
 “This is another sign that slowly but surely, Congress is looking more like America.”

-Murray, as she begins her 31st year in the Senate, is now the second-longest-serving female senator in history, trailing only her Democratic colleague, California Sen. Dianne Feinstein.
+Murray, as she begins her 31st year in the Senate, is now the second-most-senior female senator in history, trailing only her Democratic colleague, California Sen. Dianne Feinstein.
 Feinstein said last year she wasn’t interested in the president pro tem position.

 “There is no one I trust more to be third in the line for presidential succession than Sen. Murray,” Senate Majority Leader Chuck Schumer, D-New York, said in a floor speech Tuesday.
 “She is brilliant, pragmatic and knows how to get things done.”